msing21/Fasta_to_protvec_features/README.md

  The pre-trained model "swissprot-reviewed.model" is also available in ProtVec github page.
  Now only P21397.fasta.flat is required to get the features from protein sequences.

+The command will be = 'python protvec_script.py -infile P21397.fasta.flat'